azimuttapp/azimutt/libs/aml/docs/v1/README.md

   role user_role(guest, member, admin)=guest
   email varchar nullable
   group_id fk groups.id
-  created timestamp=now()
+  created timestamp="now()" # /!\ breaking change: you need " with new version!
 ```

 As you can see, almost all characters are your own content, no ceremony.

 Now let's dig more into it and see all the features...
-If you want to try them live, just create a [new empty project](https://azimutt.app/projects/create) on Azimutt.
+If you want to try them live, just create a [new empty project](https://azimutt.app/create?aml) on Azimutt.

 - [Tables](#-tables)
 - [Columns](#-columns)